jfo/blog/source/posts/sild-step-in-the-stream.md

 Though the names of these arguments are arbitrary, these are the customary names. `argc` means "argument count" and is an integer representing the number of arguments passed to the executable on invocation.
-This number is always at least 1, because the first argument to a executable is implicitly the name by which it was invoked. `argv` is a null terminated array of strings that are the actual arguments passed to main.
+This number is always at least 1, because the first argument to an executable is the name by which it was invoked. `argv` is a null terminated array of strings that are the actual arguments passed to main.
 They could be anything!
 What you do with them is up to the program.

 Here is a program that prints out the arguments passed to it.